uhl1k/Bfuck/README.md

 a permanent storage.
 The size of memory array can be adjusted to the programers needs and machines limitations.

+### Downloading

+For downloading the Bfuck go to the release page of this project and download the source code of the version you fancy (latest version is recommended).
+After downloading you have to compile the source code (see the next subchapter) and you are ready to run.

+If you don't want to compile the source code your self you can download already compiled binaries in the release page.
+The `bfuck` is for UNIX systems and `bfuck.exe` is for Windows systems.
+Then skip to the *Running* subchapter, as you don't have to compile.

 ### Compiling

+After downloading the source code you have to compile in order to be able to run it.
+This can be easily made by `make` command on UNIX systems.
+On Windows systems you have to compile it all by your self.
+The compiled binary will be placed in `/bin` file (default behaviour).
+Copy the executable to the desired location and you are ready to run.

+The source code is compiling on gcc version 7.4.0 without any errors and warnings.
+If you want to compile the source code your self you are welcome.
+The only source file you have to worry about is `/src/bfuck.c`.
+All functions are implemented in this file and it has no dependecies but those that should be available in standard library.

+Available targets in make command are:

+* **all** will call both clean and build in this order.
+It is also default target.
+* **clean** will clean all binaries.
+* **build** will build the binary.

 ### Running